TERMS AND CONDITIONS

 a) Drafting of the EPA documents for Property and Personal Care and Welfare, tailored to your specific needs;

-b) Provision of the drafted EPA documents to you through digital means, upon receipt of payment of out Final Invoice;
+b) Provision of the drafted EPA documents to you by digital means, which will occur only after payment in full of the total price for the selected payment option;

 c) One round of amendments to the EPA documents, based on your feedback.